nikolai-andrianov/sr3_reader/README.md

 ### Visualization of CMG GEM simulation results of a 1D coreflooding experiment

 The file  `coreflood_geochem.sr3` contains CMG GEM results for simulation of a coreflooding experiment, where the supercritical CO<sub>2</sub> and a reservoir brine are injected in a core sample in an alternating manner.
-The resulting  geochemical reactions yield variable ions composition at the sample outlet, a change in mineral composition of the sample, and the associated changes in porosity and permeability.
+The resulting  geochemical reactions yield variable ions composition at the sample's outlet and a change in mineral composition of the sample.

 The script  `plot_coreflood_geochem.py` reads the simulation data and plots a number of graphs using `matplotlib`.